riley0122/numworks_doom/docs/CONTRIBUTING.md

 3. You have decided that some code looks messy and want to clean it up `$ git branch refactor/no-ref/cleaning-up-messy-code`

 ## Commits

+### Types

+Your commit must always start with what type of commit it is.
+You can choose from the following:
+* `FEAT` is for when you are working something and you make a commit for a part you finished.
+* `FIX` is for bugfixes, but also for adding small things you forgot, spelling errors, etc.
+* `CHORE` is for the things you would skip if you could, things like writing this document for example.

+### Description

+After the type of commit you made, you write a short description of what you did.
+This is again 2 to 5 words.
+If you made multiple changes that fall under the same type, you can write 2 (or more) descriptions seperated by a ";".

+Commit descriptions must be descriptive of what you did.
+Commit descriptions must be in the [Past simple](https://learnenglish.britishcouncil.org/grammar/english-grammar-reference/past-simple)

+### tl;dr
+Your commit should look something like this:
+`$ git commit -m '<TYPE: did something; did something else>'`.

+### Examples

+1. You added documentation to undocumented functions: `$ git commit -m 'CHORE: added comments to functionName in file.cpp'`
+2. You added functions that handle 3D rotation: `$ git commit -m 'FEAT: added rotateZ; added roatateY; added rotateX'`